kenny-kelley/fedora-config/README.md

 sudo dnf install steam
 ```

+Alternatively, you could probably find it in *GNOME Software*

 It's possible that `dnf` won't find this package.
-If that's the case, you may need to somehow enable the *i686* (32-bit) architecture.
+If that's the case, you may need to somehow tell `dnf` to look for 32-bit packages (the *i686* architecture).

-Alternatively, you could probably find it in *GNOME Software*.

-## DejaVu fonts
+## Installing the DejaVu fonts pack
 You can install the DejaVu fonts pack (and refresh the font cache) like this:
 ```bash
 sudo dnf install dejavu-fonts-all